itslanguage/itslanguage-js/README.md

 ## Browser Compatibility

 The browser compatibility relies on the socket.io support.
 Version below the minimal supported version are not guaranteed to work.
+Please see the [caniuse page](https://caniuse.com/?search=socket.io) for socket.io for more information

 |                 | Chrome | Safari | Firefox | IE | Edge |
 | --------------- | ------ | ------ | ------- | -- | ---- |